elleech/web_pitt/infsci2560_a1-asgmt1lottery/README.md

 My very first website which displays two US lottery games - MegaMillions and PowerBall - and shows number drawing frequencies by the help of python and Google Chart API.
 It also picks random weighted numbers for users as a reference of buying thier next lottery tickets!

-Tool: HTML, CSS, and JavaScript
+Tools: HTML, CSS, and JavaScript

 # View Here -> [https://elleech.github.io/infsci2560_a1-asgmt1lottery/](https://elleech.github.io/infsci2560_a1-asgmt1lottery/)